amedeiros/micro-rb/README.md

 microrb <options>
     -n, --new NAME                   Generate a new skeleton service.
     -e, --encryption                 Adds Symmetric Encryption gem to your new service.
+    -a, --activerecord               Adds ActiveRecord to your gemfile and a default DB setup.
     -h, --help                       Display this help screen
 ```